Amalan-ConStat/TidyTuesday/Week_35/bridges_baby.md

 Counties which have bridges owned by County Highway Agency
 ----------------------------------------------------------

-County Highway Agency owns the second most amount of bridges in this dataset.
+County Highway Agency owns the second most amount of bridges in this data-set.
 Therefore using we are going to check how the condition of the bridge and counties are explained is the simplest manner.

 Less amount of poor condition bridges in all counties except Anne Arundel County.
 All bridges owned by County Highway Agency have a limited Average Daily Traffic less than 50,000.
 Clearly we have More fair bridges than good ones.
 In the poor condition category only two have Average Daily Traffic more than 20,000, while other two have more than 10 bridges.